RobPz/ets2-psp-dashboard/README.md

 ### Requirements

-Your PSP has to have CFW (custom firmware) installed as stock PSP firmware does not allow running custom binaries.
+Your device has to have CFW (custom firmware) installed as stock PSP firmware does not allow running custom binaries.

 ### Dashboard overview